matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 mysql -u'db_username_here' -p -e 'CREATE DATABASE matomo_tests'
 ```

+The configured DB user for the tests should also have privileges to create and drop databases.

 ## Create a plugin

 Your development environment is set up, and you are now ready to create a plugin!
 Creating a plugin consists primarily of creating a couple of files which can be done by running the following command: